Updated: Jan 11, 2023

 Here’s a few things that I’ve done in the last years because of blogging:

-- I’ve built multiple blogs (beyond just the Impossible X network of sites) that get over 2 million visitors / year.
+- I’ve built multiple blogs (beyond just the IMPOSSIBLE network of sites) that get over 2 million visitors / year.

 - I have several other blogs that generate traffic ranging from 10,000 to 900,000 visits/month.

-- I also run an online marketing agency that has built and optimized sites for dozens and dozens of clients and worked with startups that have raised over $30 Million Dollars.
+- I am an advisor to several funded and profitable startups and have scaled and optimized sites for dozens of clients and worked with startups that have raised over $150 Million Dollars.

 - I’ve built blogs on topics ranging from fitness, paleo, doing the impossible, recipes, rooftop bars, meal plans and even blogs about blogging.